 Project RuBase: Broadening and Deepening Understanding of Russia's Cross-Domain Coercion

-Project RuBase is a major upcoming program that will seek to deconstruct general trends in motivation, rhetoric, and behavior associated with Russia’s approach to exercising international power and influence across time, domains , and regions (U.S., EU, Ukraine, and the Middle East).
+Project RuBase proposes to engage the debate of Russia's strategic resurgence by deconstructing general trends in motivation, rhetoric, and behavior (principles, strategy, action) associated with Russia’s approach to exercising international power and influence across time, domains (military, information, energy, international institutions/governance), and regions (U.S., EU, Ukraine, and the Middle East).
 The focus is on explicating Russia’s approach to cross-domain coercion, which broadly subsumes the employment of a diverse set of policy instruments aimed at deterring, compelling, or otherwise influencing—via inducements, threats, and limited use of force-- a rival’s behavior short of the resort to brute force or bludgeoning defeat in large-scale war.

 This is a major program to enhance the teaching of Korea-related subjects, including language and security issues at Georgia Tech.
 The goals of the program include the following: